awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnableExecuteCommand`  <a name="cfn-ecs-service-enableexecutecommand"></a>
-Determines whether the execute command functionality is enabled for the service\.
-If `true`, the execute command functionality is enabled for all containers in tasks as part of the service\.
+Determines whether the execute command functionality is turned on for the service\.
+If `true`, the execute command functionality is turned on for all containers in tasks as part of the service\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)